How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Discussion and outlook

 This is stark contrast to the classical F-KPP equation, where one has convergence of the solution, when started from suitably decaying initial conditions, into the critical travelling wave (see e.g.\ \cite{B83}).
 More precisely, there exists a process $(m_t)_{t \geq 0}$ such that

-where $u$ is the solution to the classical F-KPP equation started from e.g.\ Heaviside initial conditions and $w$ its travelling wave solution of corresponding to the critical speed $\sqrt{2}$.
+as $t \to \infty$, where $u$ is the solution to the classical F-KPP equation started from e.g.\ Heaviside initial conditions and $w$ its travelling wave corresponding to the critical speed $\sqrt{2}$.
 Here, $m_t$ is chosen as the unique value such that

 for each $t \geq 0$.
 The asymptotics of $m_t$ have been studied in detail by e.g. McKean, Bramson and Roberts in \cite{McK75, B78, B83, Roberts13}, who obtained